Code-Institute-Submissions/zeezee/README.md

 ### Features Left to Implement

 - I would like to build Facebook Login and Sharing-Like system in the future.
-I was working on it, and on the development side everything was working fine, so I could login with facebook, share a product and like it, but I couldn't find the way to make it work in deployed version.
+I was working on it, and on the development side everything was working fine, so I could login with facebook, share a product and like it. but I couldn't find the way to make it work in deployed version.
 I tried a couple of ways to fix it, but it seems that I have problem with my CallBack URI.
 I haven't sorted it out, but I definitely want to add those features in the future to the deployed version too.

 - To have a unified view, I would like to change all Product Previews to a white background picture about the product.
 Currently the artist could provide me white background pictures for all products, and I didn't want to mix the natural and studio photos up, so I choosed to use 'natural' pictures as previews.